From data to report in one minute or less. Ajelix BI is launched! 🚀 Get started for free.

 • Total Lead Time: the total elapsed time between when a unit enters the process (or a task begins) and when it is completed and ready for the next step or delivery to the customer.

-• Number of Units Completed: represents the total number of units (products, services, tasks) that have been completed within the chosen timeframe.
+• Number of Units Completed: the total number of units (products, services, tasks) that have been completed within the chosen timeframe.

 Example: Let’s say a company takes orders for custom furniture.
 The total lead time to build and deliver a custom desk is 20 days.
 If they complete 5 desks within a month (approximately 20 working days), the cycle time would be: